Jaejun02/dsa3101_2420_group12/README.md

 - Optionally enable GPU quantization to balance speed, memory usage, and accuracy.

 * **Semantic Search Model Selection**
-- Select the Semantic Search Model (Currently,single semantic search model is supported.)
+- Select the Semantic Search Model (Currently, a single semantic search model is supported.)

 * **LLM Parameters Configurations**
   * **Temperature**: Control output randomness (e.g., `0.2` for deterministic responses, `0.8` for diverse outputs.)
-  * **Top-p (Nucleus Sampling):** Limits token selection probability (e.g., `0.9 includes the top 90% of probable tokens.)
+  * **Top-p (Nucleus Sampling):** Limits token selection probability (e.g., `0.9` includes the top 90% of probable tokens.)
   * **Max Tokens:** Specifies the maximum tokens for responses.

 * **Search Parameters**
   * **Top-k:** Number of top search results to consider.
-  * **Rerank-k:** Number of resu;ts re-evaluated for relevance.
+  * **Rerank-k:** Number of results re-evaluated for relevance.
   * **Alpha**: Balances keyword-based and semantic search contributions to importance.

 * **Model Initialization:**
-Click **Initiliaze Models** and wait for confirmation that the models have loaded successfully.
+Click **Initialize Models** and wait for confirmation that the models have loaded successfully.
 (The successfulness of the 3 Key components will be displayed.)

 * **File Uploads:**
 Upload one or more PDF/text files to start the extraction process.